martindemko/tandem-repeats-merger/README.md

 1. Place your data in .fasta format into one folder (e.g. ./data/)

 2. Download Tandem Repeats Finder from https://tandem.bu.edu/trf/ and place it into this folder.
-If your binary is not named trf407b.linux64 or you want to use different path than $PWD, modify iterateTRF.sh.
+If your binary is not named `trf407b.linux64` or you want to use different path than `$PWD`, modify `iterateTRF.sh`.

 Better solution is to use conda with the env.yaml configuration file.
 Just call `conda create env -f ./env.yaml -n trm-env` and after the installation process call `source activate trm-env`.